Lightstreamer/Lightstreamer-example-StockList-adapter-java/README.md

 This project include a Java implementation of the Data Adapter interface implementing the functionalities required by Lightstreamer Stock-List demos.

-Java Data Adapter and MetaData Adapter
+Java Data Adapter and Metadata Adapter
 --------------------------------------

 This Data Adapter accepts a limited set of item names (the names starting with "item") and listens to a (simulated) stock quotes feed, waiting for update events.
 The events pertaining to the currently subscribed items are then forwarded to Lightstreamer.